Charlie Rich: Early years

-Rich's career then stalled and he left the struggling Sun label in 1963, signing with Groove, a subsidiary of RCA Victor.
+Rich's career stalled, and he left the struggling Sun label in 1963, signing with Groove, a subsidiary of RCA Victor.
 His first single for Groove, "Big Boss Man", was a minor hit, but once again, his Chet Atkins-produced follow-up records all failed.
 In 1965 he moved to Smash Records, where his new producer, Jerry Kennedy, encouraged him to emphasize his country and rock n' roll leanings, although Rich considered himself a jazz pianist and had not paid much attention to country music since childhood.
-His first single for Smash was "Mohair Sam", an R&B-inflected novelty-rock number written by Dallas Frazier, which became a top 30 pop hit.
+His first single for Smash was "Mohair Sam", an R&B-inflected novelty-rock number written by Dallas Frazier, which became a Top 30 pop hit.
 It has been mentioned in thousands of articles as the song Elvis Presley played repetitiously on his jukebox during the Beatles' visit to his home on August 26, 1965.
 However, once more none of his follow-up singles were successful.
-Rich again changed labels, moving to Hi Records, where he recorded blue-eyed soul music and straight country, but once more, none of his singles for Hi made a dent on the country or pop charts.
+Rich again changed labels, moving to Hi Records, where he recorded blue-eyed soul music and straight country, but none of his singles for Hi made a dent on the country or pop charts.
 One Hi Records track, "Love Is After Me" (1966), belatedly became a white soul favorite in the early 1970s.